jianguoz/CarND1-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and flipped images.

 For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

 My first step was to use a convolution neural network model similar to the [LeNet](https://github.com/JianguoZhang1994/LeNet-written-by-tensorflow), I thought this model might be appropriate because it has been used successfully in many image related tasks.
 When I test the network, the car easily drive outside of roads, I think the failure reason are LeNet is not enough deep, it only consists of two convolutional layers, besides, the filters size maybe also not enough to deal with a (160, 320,3) size image.